 Principles of chemical thermodynamics.
 Topics to be covered will include the first, second and third laws of thermodynamics and the applications of classical thermodynamics to chemical and phase equilibria and electrochemistry.
 (3h lab).
-Prerequisite(s): CHEM 1123 or 1023 with a minimum grade of C-, MATH 2013 or 2753, and PHYS 1023.
+Prerequisite(s): CHEM 1123 or CHEM 1023 with C- or better, MATH 2013 or MATH 2753, PHYS 1023 or PHYS 1063.